OREL-group/GSoC/Open Source Ethics/Ethical Regulators/blogpost.md

 As they say, three’s a crowd.
 Or, in this case, groups of 3 or more people come together and form crowds as people come and go in the NetLogo environments.

 Workflow/process:
-Download the “Modeling Crowds with Personality, Emotions and Moods” repository (https://github.com/oubiwann/abm-personality-and-emotions).
+1. Download the "Modeling Crowds with Personality, Emotions and Moods" repository (https://github.com/oubiwann/abm-personality-and-emotions).
-Open NetLogo.
+2. Open NetLogo.
-Select the `.nlogo` model (File → Open) for the Complex personality.
+3. Select the `.nlogo` model (File -> Open) for the Complex personality.
-Adjust parameters accordingly for the model.
+4. Adjust parameters accordingly for the model.
-Click “Go” and observe the population dynamics w.r.t. initial conditions.
+5. Click "Go" and observe the population dynamics w.r.t. initial conditions.

-Law of Requisite Variety
+## Law of Requisite Variety

-“Objects are always imagined as being present in the field of vision as would have to be there in order to produce the same impression on the nervous mechanism.”–Hermann Ludwig Ferdinand von Helmholtz (1910)
+"Objects are always imagined as being present in the field of vision as would have to be there in order to produce the same impression on the nervous mechanism." --Hermann Ludwig Ferdinand von Helmholtz (1910)

-“Each movement we make by which we alter the appearance of objects should be thought of as an experiment designed to test whether we have understood correctly the invariant relations of the phenomena before us, that is, their existence in definite spatial relations.”–Hermann Ludwig Ferdinand von Helmholtz (1878)
+"Each movement we make by which we alter the appearance of objects should be thought of as an experiment designed to test whether we have understood correctly the invariant relations of the phenomena before us, that is, their existence in definite spatial relations." --Hermann Ludwig Ferdinand von Helmholtz (1878)

-With the introduction of the Law of Requisite Variety (LRV) by Ross Ashby, another pioneer in cybernetics, which one might describe as “only variety can absorb variety.”
+With the introduction of the Law of Requisite Variety (LRV) by Ross Ashby, another pioneer in cybernetics, which one might describe as "only variety can absorb variety."
 It can also be described as, when the variety or complexity of the environment exceeds the capacity of a system (natural or artificial) the environment will dominate and ultimately destroy that system.
 This law, now well-known as the First Law of Cybernetics, can also be described as: In order to deal properly with the diversity of problems the world throws at you, you need to have a repertoire of responses which are (at least) as nuanced as the problems you face.

 Here, variety is the number of possible states available for a system.
 This is equivalent to statistical entropy.
 For example, a coin can be shown to have a variety of two – Heads and Tails.
 Thus, if a user wants a way to randomly choose one of two outcomes, the coin can be used.
 The user can toss the coin to randomly choose one of two options.
 However, if the user has 6 choices, they cannot use the coin to randomly choose one of six outcomes efficiently.
 In this case, a six-sided die can be used.
 A six-sided die has a variety of six.
 This is a simple explanation of variety absorbing variety.

 With this background, we can note the extended form of the Law of Requisite Variety as:

-H(E) ≥ H(D) – H(A) + H(A|D) – B
+$H(E) \geq H(D) – H(A) + H(A|D) – B$

 The H portions of the term represents the statistical entropy for the term.
 For example, H(E) is the statistical entropy for the essential variables.
 The larger the value for H, the more the uncertainty around the variable.
 The goal for the controller is to keep the H(E) as low as possible since a larger value for the entropy for the essential variables indicate a larger range of values for the essential variables.
 If the essential variables are not kept to a small range of values, the viability of the organism is compromised.
 We can now look at the other terms of the equation and see how the value for H(E) can be maintained at a lower value.

-As these processes would become more thoroughly elaborated upon, von Förster’s geometry came to encompass the patterns of biological life, mathematics, computers, and social systems, not as static structures but as complex and recursive processes of emergence.
+As these processes would become more thoroughly elaborated upon, von Förster's geometry came to encompass the patterns of biological life, mathematics, computers, and social systems, not as static structures but as complex and recursive processes of emergence.
 Here, the foundation is given to propose a project in which these processes come together in creating a homeostatic system that encourages and explores the necessary and sufficient conditions of Mick Ashby’s ethical regulator.

 According to Mick Ashby's ethical regulator theorem, the following nine requisites are necessary and sufficient for a cybernetic regulator to be both effective and ethical:

-Purpose expressed as unambiguously prioritized goals.
+1. Purpose expressed as unambiguously prioritized goals.
-Truth about the past and present.
+2. Truth about the past and present.
-Variety of possible actions.
+3. Variety of possible actions.
-Predictability of the future effects of actions.
+4. Predictability of the future effects of actions.
-Intelligence to choose the best actions.
+5. Intelligence to choose the best actions.
-Influence on the regulated system.
+6. Influence on the regulated system.
-Ethics expressed as unambiguously prioritized rules.
+7. Ethics expressed as unambiguously prioritized rules.
-Integrity of all subsystems.
+8. Integrity of all subsystems.
-Transparency of ethical behavior.
+9. Transparency of ethical behavior.

 Of these nine requisites, only the first six are necessary for a regulator to be effective.
 If a system does not need to be ethical, the three requisites of ethics, integrity, and transparency are optional.